guillesotelo/down-detector/readme.md

 sudo systemctl status mongod
 ```

-Run the app and check that it connects to Mongo instance:
+Run the app and check it connects to Mongo instance:

 ```bash
 npm run dev